nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf70/developing/powersave.rst

 Delivery Traffic Indication Message (DTIM)
 ******************************************

-Wi-Fi interface can be configured in either Delivery Traffic Indication Message or Target Wake Time (TWT) power save modes.
+The Wi-Fi® interface can be configured in either Delivery Traffic Indication Message or Target Wake Time (TWT) power save modes.
 DTIM is the default configuration and enabled by the application based on the traffic profile.
 TWT can be enabled if the connected access point is Wi-Fi 6 capable.